-Other Right-click on a Toolbox page background ------- --
+Other Right-click on a Toolbox page background

+Option Detail

-Option Detail Hide or Show element or relationship name labels Select the 'Hide Labels' (or 'Show Labels') context menu option.
+Hide or Show Element or Relationship Name Labels Select the 'Hide Labels' (or 'Show Labels') context menu option.
 The icons in the page then 'wrap' within the page, without text labels.
-Profile Profile Profile Relationships If the declaration of the page When you hide the labels, you can display the label of an individual element or relationship by moving the cursor over the icon.
-Pinning individual pages to display all the time Select the 'Pin in Toolbox' context menu option (not available on the 'Common' page, which displays all the time anyway).
-For example, if you 'pinned' the expanded 'Class elements' page, and switched to the 'Communication' pages, the Toolbox would include a collapsed 'Class elements' page below the 'Communication' pages.
+Profile Profile Profile Relationships Profile Relationships

+When you hide the labels, you can

+display the label of an individual element or relationship by moving the cursor over the icon.
+Pinning Individual Pages to Display All the Time Select the 'Pin in Toolbox' context menu option.
+For example, if you 'pinned' the expanded 'Class' page, and switched to the 'Communication' pages, the Toolbox would include a collapsed 'Class elements' page below the 'Communication' pages.
 You can also pin a 'SysML Common' page to the Toolbox, simply by making the SysML 1.4 Technology the Active technology for your work login.
-Unpinning pages To unpin the expanded page so that it displays only in its own Toolbox group, select the 'Unpin from Toolbox' context menu option.
-This applies to pages pinned from the context menu or through the 'Pinned Toolbox Pages' dialog (see the Tailor Toolbox to list all required pages at once table).
-Collapsing pages To collapse a page to just show the heading ( <type> elements, <type> Relationships or Common), select the 'Collapse the current branch' option.
-Alternatively, click on the page name.</type></type> To expand the page again, click on the page name.
+These Toolbox pages are automatically pinned and cannot be unpinned: Common Elements Common Relationships Documents Governance Dynamic Viewpoints Charts Simulation Unpinning Pages To unpin the expanded page so that it displays only in its own Toolbox group, select the 'Unpin from Toolbox' context menu option.
+This applies to pages pinned from the context menu or through the 'Pinned Toolbox Pages' dialog (see the Tailor Toolbox to List all Required Pages at Once table).
+Collapsing Pages To collapse a page to just show the heading (such as 'Class', 'Documents' or 'UML Standard Profile'), select the 'Collapse the current branch' option.
+Alternatively, click on the page name.
+To expand the page again, click on the page name.
+Setting a Toolbox Page as the Package Default You can set a Toolbox page to be shown whenever a specific Package is selected in a view such as the Specification Manager.
+Click on the Package in the Browser window, then locate and select the required page in the Diagram Toolbox.
+Either: Right-click on the Toolbox page or Click on the page header and click on the Hamburger icon Now click on the 'Set as Package Default' menu option.
+An SSDefaultToolbox tag is added to the current Package, with the fully qualified name of the current Toolbox page as its value.
+The Toolbox page will now be loaded into the Toolbox as the default whenever the Package is selected in the Specification Manager or other view.